stumpdk/art_meets_emoji/README.md

 To simply test the functionality you can run `docker-compose up`, which will create a running node instance as well as a database with the basic data structure and artwork data.

+If you want to interact with Facebook users you also have to setup a Facebook app that uses the Messenger API.

+To get requests from Facebook directly to your local machine, I suggest you use the NGROK tool (https://ngrok.com/).

+This tool will tunnel requests from a ngrok-url to your localhost.
+Nice!

 ## Development
 ### Init
 Run `npm install`